AnilSarode/Machine-Learning-Digital-Book-/README.md

 The Digital Book contains the folder Polynomial Regression that has a notebook *Polynomial Regression.ipynb* which explains the important and basic concept of the **Polynomial Regression** along with theory and the python code.

-The Digital Book contains the folder Probability Theory which has notebook *Probability Theory.ipynb* which explains basic concepts of the **Probability Theory Required For Machine learning** along with python code.
+The Digital Book contains the folder Probability Theory 1 which has notebook *Probability Theory 1.ipynb* which explains basic concepts of the **Probability Theory Required For Machine learning** along with python code.

+The Digital Book contains the folder Probability Theory 2 which has notebook *Probability Theory 2.ipynb* which is continuation *Probability Theory 1*  explains basic concepts of the **Probability Theory Required For Machine learning** along with python code.More emphasis on Gaussian Distribution.